scalastuff/json-parser/README.md

 #### Provide streaming interface

-The parser streams it result into a json [handler](https://github.com/scalastuff/json-parser/blob/master/src/main/scala/org/scalastuff/json/JsonHandler.scala).
+The parser streams its result into a json [handler](https://github.com/scalastuff/json-parser/blob/master/src/main/scala/org/scalastuff/json/JsonHandler.scala).
 The handler gets events from the parser and can act accordingly.
 The parser does not hold any state.

 ## Usage